dotnet/msbuild/documentation/High-level-overview.md

  - Dealing with blocked tasks on processes: Communicating with the engine, scheduler, cache, etc...
  - Communication on task execution for a task host: Task definition, task inputs, task outputs.

-The transportation layer for messages are based on a .NET pipe implementattion.
-These pipes are specifically for windows, while the unix system implmentation has a wrap around sockets for the same functionality.
+The transport layer for messages is a .NET named pipe.

-The message layer has a custom serialization protocal that is specific to MSBuild.It is designed so implementing new types for new messages is easy, oinly needs to implement the `ITranslatable` interface.
-All message types used are known internal MSBuild types, that also have an extra field with a `string, string` disctionary to support extra user messages.
+The message layer has a custom serialization protocal that is specific to MSBuild.
+As of {{ TODO insert version here}}, all message types used are known internal MSBuild types.
+Earlier MSBuild versions allowed `BinaryFormatter` serialization of plugin-controlled types.

 ## Graph build
 A graph build changes the sequence in which MSBuild processes projects.
 Normally a project starts execution, and when it has a dependency on another project, then that project starts to build.
 A graph build evaluates all projects and their relationship before starting execution of any project.
-This is achieved by looking at specific items in the XML (like Project Reference) to construct the dependency graph.
+This is achieved by looking at specific items (like `ProjectReference`) after evaluation to construct the dependency graph.

 There are a couple of different modes to run graph mode in:
 - Standard mode: Tried to work from the leaves of the dependency graph and makes sure all results are within the cache.
 If there is a cache miss / unexpected reference, it just schedules the missing reference for execution.
 - Strict / isolate mode: If there is a cache miss when building, the whole built is failed.
-This is used mostly for distributed system builds.
+This is used mostly for unused.

 ## MSBuid Server
-In normal MSBuild execution the main process is cleared after the build ends, or after a set time limit.
+In normal MSBuild command-line build execution the main process exists after the build ends.
 The MSBuild Server project aims to change that, making the entry point process and the scheduler process node separate entities.
-This allows processes to preserve in-memory cache and make consecutive builds faster.
+This allows processes to preserve in-memory cache and make consecutive builds faster, like they are in Visual Studio and other API consumers.

 # Extensibilities
 MSBuild includes some extra features that are related to the build process but does not fit on the previous categories.
 These extensibility features are critical for the build process, but they can also be customized by third parties for their own use.